konchak007/Template-Factory/README.md

 ### `yarn pretty`

-Uses pretty package to prettyfy your code.<br>
+Uses prettier package to prettify your code.<br>

 ###`yarn deploy`

-Creates a "production" version of your Project.<br>
+Deploy the project into Github Pages.<br>